📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Spectrum of Activity Gram-positive, gram-negative, and atypical bacteria (Mycobacterium, Aeromonas, Vibrio)

-Common Brand Names Fish Zithro, Fix Zithro, Aqua Zithro, Bird Zithro
+Common Brand Names Bird Zithro, Fix Zithro, Aqua Zithro, Bird Zithro

-Regulatory Status (USA) OTC — no prescription required for ornamental fish
+Regulatory Status (USA) OTC — no prescription required for ornamental Bird

 Storage Cool, dry place away from direct sunlight